 Inn Season Cafe – Royal Oak

-Since 1981, Inn Season Cafe has offered organic vegan/vegetarian options in a cozy environment.
-This is a small space with great food, so expect to wait if you don’t call ahead.
+Since 1981, Inn Season Cafe has offered organic vegan/vegetarian options.
+The cafe is currently closed, but they are offering take-out on their delicious, fresh menu items.
 All food is prepared without the use of animal products unless otherwise noted on the menu.
 Most foods and grains are organically grown with as many as possible purchased from local farms.
 The soups use fresh herbs and all foods are cooked in healthy oils.
 No food colorings, preservatives, refined sugar or bleached flour, microwaves, etc. Their bread is baked daily from organic wheat and rye grains.